lovesurl/lovesurl/README.md

 all my info is on my strawpage! https://lovesurl.straw.page/

+i do not support dteam or wilbur ty <4

 <!--
 **lovesurl/lovesurl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.